The collagen + candida connection you need to know about

-With anything that is the “latest and greatest”, I always remind people to take heed and remember this: everything can have a front and a back to it.
+With anything that is the “latest and greatest,” we always remind people to take heed and remember this: Everything can have a front and a back to it.

 Collagen is the single most abundant protein in the body.
-According to the research, 90 percent of the collagen in the body consists of types I, II, and III collagen.
-Collagen production decreases with age, and because of certain gene variants and without proper nutrition, its production declines even quicker, even if you’re young.1
+According to the research, 90 percent of the collagen in the body consists of types I, II, and III collagen.1

-There are many types of collagen, but there are three more commonly known types that you may be hearing more about when it comes to researching collagen supplements specifically:
+There are many types of collagen, but there are three more commonly known types that you may be hearing about when it comes to researching collagen supplements:

-Type III collagen is found in the skin, vessel wall and reticular fibers of most connective tissue (lungs, liver, spleen, etc.)
+- And type III collagen is found in the skin, vessel wall, and reticular fibers of most connective tissue (lungs, liver, spleen, etc.).

-Collagen can be taken as a supplement (pill or powder form), but it can also be obtained from the foods we eat.
+Collagen can be taken as a supplement (pill or powder form), but it can also be obtained from the foods you eat:

-Specifically, foods that contain gelatin, like a mineral rich bone-broth, also provide collagen.
-While bone broth can have some good health benefits, and has been found to help many in healing the lining of the gastrointestinal tract, for some, the combination of collagen and candida has been known to generate an accumulation of oxalates in the body.2,3 Read more here on whether oxalates can be affecting you.
+Specifically, foods that contain gelatin, like a mineral-rich bone broth, provide collagen.
+While bone broth can have some good health benefits and has been found to help many in healing the lining of the gastrointestinal tract, for some, the combination of collagen and candida has been known to generate an accumulation of oxalates in the body.3,4 Read more here on whether this may be affecting you.

-You can also get collagen from fish.
-Marine collagen contains primarily type 1 collagen, is highly bioavailability, and has been shown to help reduce wrinkles, signs of aging, and skin elasticity.
-Marine collagen is good for pescatarians or those who avoid red meat.
+- You can also get collagen from fish.
+Marine collagen contains primarily type I collagen, is highly bioavailable, and has been shown to help reduce wrinkles, signs of aging, and skin sagging.5 Marine collagen is good for pescatarians or those who avoid red meat.

 When sourced via sustainable fisheries or from the wild, marine collagen is sustainable with little negative impact on the environment.